jonathangerbaud/Klyph/README.md

 _____

 Each top level folder is an Android project
-- Klyph Core : The core part of the app, which is also used on the side app [Klyph Messenger For Facebook](https://play.google.com/store/apps/details?id=com.abewy.android.apps.klyph.messenger).
+- Klyph Core: The core part of the app, which is also used on the side app [Klyph Messenger For Facebook](https://play.google.com/store/apps/details?id=com.abewy.android.apps.klyph.messenger).
-- Klyph : The code that defines the app
+- Klyph: The code that defines the app
-- Klyph Free : Wrapper for the free version
+- Klyph Free: Wrapper for the free version
-- Klyph Pro : Wrapper for the Pro version
+- Klyph Pro: Wrapper for the Pro version

 Dependencies